pfeiferj/nvim-hurl/README.md

 NOTE: This is an unofficial plugin, visit <https://hurl.dev> for more information about the project

 ## Runner

-Provides a :Hurl and :HurlNoColor command that run hurl against the current file.
+Provides a :Hurl command that runs hurl against the current file.
 Opens the results in a floating window.

 The :Hurl command creates an nvim terminal to show colorized output from hurl.